Go Back Up

 How does medical debt affect your credit score?

-Once an outstanding bill reaches a collection agency, the agency must wait one year to report unpaid medical debt to a credit bureau (such as TransUnion, Equifax, and Experian) instead of the previous six-month timeline.
-This gives individuals more time to pay their bills, seek financial assistance, or work with their health insurance company before it can negatively affect their credit score.
-Once the collection agency reports the debt, it’ll stay on your credit report for seven years.
+This gives individuals more time to pay their bills, seek financial assistance, or work with their health insurance company before the debt negatively affects their credit score.
+Once the medical collection agency reports the debt, it’ll stay on their credit report for seven years.

 In recent years, there have been changes to how medical debt impacts credit scores.
 TransUnion, Equifax, Experian, and other major credit bureaus began eliminating paid medical debts from credit reports in 2022.
 As of 2023, medical debt less than $500 won’t impact your credit score3.
-Lastly, debt collectors and credit bureaus can no longer provide or report inaccurate medical debt.

 Can you be held responsible for your spouse’s medical debt?

-If you’re married, you may wonder if creditors can hold you responsible for your spouse’s medical debt.
-Whether this is the case depends on where you live.
 If you live in a community property state, the law considers you and your spouse equally responsible for any debt taken on during your marriage, including medical debt.
-Therefore, if your spouse has medical debt in their name, creditors can contact you for repayment—even if the debt isn’t in your name.
+Therefore, if your spouse has medical debt, creditors can contact you for repayment.
+This means it can impact your credit report even if the debt isn’t in your name.

 The following states have community property laws4:

-• Arizona
+1. Arizona

-• California
+2. California

-• Idaho
+3. Idaho

-• Louisiana
+4. Louisiana

-• Nevada
+5. Nevada

-• New Mexico
+6. New Mexico

-• Texas
+7. Texas

-• Washington
+8. Washington

-• Wisconsin
+9. Wisconsin

 However, many states have Doctrine of Necessaries laws5.
 These laws make spouses responsible for each other’s necessary costs, like medical expenses.
-But, the details of these laws vary from state to state.
+But the details of these laws vary from state to state.
 So, spouses in locations with a Doctrine of Necessities law should research their state’s requirements to understand how it applies to them.

 Lastly, if your spouse has passed away, you’re typically not responsible for paying their outstanding debts.